-- The rules of operation of the Colorado River mainstream reservoirs including Lake Powell and Lake Mead are also provided as input to the model.
+The rules of operation of the Colorado River mainstream reservoirs including Lake Powell and Lake Mead are also provided as input to the model.
 This set of operating rules describes how water is released and delivered under various hydrologic conditions and aims to reflect actual operations.
-However, limitations inherently exist in the model's ability to reflect actual operations, particularly when responding to changing hydrological conditions and other - 9 operational constraints such as dam maintenance. - 10
+However, limitations inherently exist in the model's ability to reflect actual operations, particularly when responding to changing hydrological conditions and other operational constraints such as dam maintenance.

-11 The future hydrology used as input to the model consisted of samples taken from the 12 historical record of natural flow in the river system over the 105-year period from 1906 through 13 2010 and the "Downscaled GCM Projected" water supply scenario from the Basin Study 14 (Reclamation 2012a).
-Each sequence is input as natural flow at 29 individual inflow points 15 (or nodes) on the system.
-The future hydrology is merely a projection of what future conditions 16 might be based upon the 105-year record, and is not a prediction of the likelihood of these future 17 hydrologic conditions occurring.
+The future hydrology used as input to the model consisted of samples taken from the historical record of natural flow in the river system over the 105-yr period from 1906 through 2010 and the "Downscaled GCM Projected" water supply scenario from the Basin Study (Reclamation 2012a).
+For the climate change analysis presented in Section 4.16.1.2 of the EIS, the 21 hydrologic traces used in the analysis were weighted according to their frequency of occurrence (based on mean annual inflow to Lake Powell) in the Basin Study's 112 simulations.
+Each sequence is input as natural flow at 29 individual inflow points (or nodes) on the system.
+The future hydrology is merely a projection of what future conditions might be based upon the 105-yr record and is not a prediction of the likelihood of these future hydrologic conditions occurring.

-19 The following sections describe the CRSS modeling assumptions and configuration 20 associated with the modeling undertaken for the LTEMP DEIS process.
-The version of CRSS 21 used for the LTEMP modeling started from the version of CRSS used for the Basin Study and 22 was updated with more recent initial conditions and other changes necessary to reflect the 23 different alternatives, as described below.
-24
+The following sections describe the CRSS modeling assumptions and configuration associated with the modeling undertaken for the LTEMP EIS process.
+The version of CRSS used for the LTEMP modeling started from the version of CRSS used for the Basin Study and was updated with more recent initial conditions and other changes necessary to reflect the different alternatives, as described below.